 To be eligible for a Windmill microloan, you must:

 Be an immigrant and a Permanent Resident, Protected Person, Convention Refugee, Provincial Nominee, Canadian Citizen or Temporary Foreign Worker with an open work permit*.

-Unfortunately, we are not able to offer a loan if you are an international student, live-in caregiver or refugee claimant.
+Unfortunately, you are not eligible for a loan if you are an international student, live-in caregiver or refugee claimant.